 - Eat a vegetarian meal at least once a week.
 Treat your family to tasty meatless dishes such as chili loaded with beans and veggies, whole-wheat spaghetti topped with tomato sauce (add soy crumbles for protein and a meaty texture), or a veggie-topped pizza (create your own on a purchased whole-grain crust).

 - Give meat less plate real estate.
 There's no need to give up meat, just don't make it the main attraction on your plate.
-Fill at least two-thirds of your plate with plant-based foods and one-third or less with lean meat, poultry, fish or low-fat dairy products.
+Fill at least half of your plate with fruits and veggies, a quarter with grains (preferably whole grains) and the remaining quarter with lean meat, poultry, fish.

 - Beef up veggies in favorite recipes.
 Add extra chopped veggies to soups, stews, casseroles and meatloaf.